vedaldi/practical-cnn-reg/doc/instructions.md

 ## Acknowledgements

-* NVIDIA and Mathworks.
+* NVIDIA and MathWorks.

 ## History

-* Used in the XXX, Matla, 2016..
+* Used in the [IV & L Net](http://ivl-net.eu/ivl-net-training-school-2016/) summer school, Malta, 2016.

 [^convolution]: if you are familiar with convolution as defined in mathematics and signal processing, you might expect to find the index $i-u$ instead of $i+u$ in this expression.
 The convention $i+u$, which is often used in CNNs, is  often referred to as correlation.